eklingen/vinyl-stream-gears/README.md

 # Vinyl-stream gears

 Tiny Vinyl-stream utilities -aka Gulp plugins- for tiny stream operations.
-No dependencies, unless explicitly mentioned.
+No dependencies.
 These are not full-featured wrappers for other libraries.
 Most of these functions only work on Vinyl Buffer objects.
 They have only been tested on Vinyl Buffer objects.
 Optional argument objects are not sanitized.

 ## Installation